-In Article 8 asset management products of Schoellerbank AG, which is planned for 2023, the PAI indicators which are relevant for the specific asset class and issuer, and for which adequate data coverage is available, will be considered.
+In Article 8 asset management products of Schoellerbank AG the PAI indicators which are relevant for the specific asset class and issuer, and for which adequate data coverage is available, will be considered.
 Such indicators involve environmental factors in the areas of climate and biodiversity as well as social indicators in the areas of human rights, the UN Global Compact principles and board gender diversity.